Raid of Holyrood: First raid on Holyrood, December 1591

 Sir James Melville of Halhill, a gentleman in the household of Anne of Denmark, the courtier Roger Aston, and the English ambassador Robert Bowes, described the first raid on Holyrood Palace.
 Bothwell came with sixty followers after supper on Monday 27 December 1591, including the lairds James Douglas of Spott, Archibald Wauchope of Niddrie, John Colville, and Archibald Douglas (a son of the Earl of Morton).

 Douglas of Spott went to release some of his servants that were imprisoned in the gatehouse or "porter lodge" on suspicion of the murder of the old laird of Spott.
 The space was originally a workshop for a glazier, Thomas Peebles and James V had converted it into a workshop for mending the royal tapestries.
 Now it was a prison where one man, Sleich of Cumlege in the Merse, had been tortured with the "boot", a device for crushing the legs, on Christmas Day.
 Spott's action raised the alarm more quickly than Bothwell's party wanted.
 The king and his courtiers barricaded themselves inside the palace helped by Harry Lindsay of Kinfauns, while Andrew Melville of Garvock and Sir James Sandilands brought help from outside.

 James VI and Anne of Denmark retreated to the tower of the palace, while most of the court were still at supper in the great hall.
 Accorded to Roger Aston they "ram-forst the dores" against Bothwell's men until help came from the people of Edinburgh.
 Bothwell's men tried to break through with hammers and burn doors.
 The Chancellor John Maitland of Thirlestane was besieged in his chamber.
 Harry Lindsay defended the queen's door.
 Both the King and Queen were in the tower secured with an iron yett.

 A shot from the chancellor's chamber window killed Robert Scott, a brother of the Laird of Balwearie, and another raider was hit on the backside.
 The courtiers fought back with "staffs and other invasive weapons".
 Taking advantage of the darkness, Bothwell's men retreated through the stables.
 Seven of Bothwell's men were captured and hanged.
 Anne of Denmark successfully pleaded with James VI for the lives of some, especially John Naysmyth.

+Following the raid, motivated by the "feir of the erle Bothuell", James VI and Anne of Denmark lodged for a time in the Edinburgh house of a wealthy merchant Nicoll Uddart, which was thought to offer more security than the Palace.